 Most physicians believe that electronic medical records have improved the quality of time with their patients and the quality of the clinical documentation, better flow of information.
 Electronic medical records have helped providers not only on-premise but it has made it a lot easier to carry the records to other locations.

 Accuracy of The Data

-In addition to clinical benefits, the EMR are creating huge repositories of well-organized population health records which can be used for research purposes as well.
+In addition to clinical benefits, the EMR is creating huge repositories of well-organized population health records that can be used for research purposes.
 In recent years, the use of EMR has been reinforced by physicians.
 However, many obstacles that prevent full implementation are required to be fixed and the transition from a paper-based system to EMR seems expensive in the beginning as it involves various hardware costs.
-However, over time the use of EMR would save operational costs and has the potential to enhance the quality of care as well.

 However, the EMR system is here to stay.
 As technology takes over gradually and becomes a vital part of almost everything in the world, EMR will become mandatory and a time will come when this will be the only system to keep medical records.